Support #5503

 Would you have any idea why the creation of initial database would lost indexes?

-Updated by Daniel D over 5 years ago
+Updated by Daniel D about 6 years ago

 I wonder if maybe we should try to do a PG -> PG migration to get the indexes back in place?